Officialrwn/reaktor_assignment2023/README.md

 ### Link to live deployment [Birdnest project](https://birdnest-ndz-reaktor.onrender.com/)

 ### Disclaimer!
-The project is deployed on [render](https://www.render.com) and due to the limitated nature of the free tier, if the site has not received any traffic for a set amount of time it will go offline until receiving traffic again.
+This project is deployed on [render](https://www.render.com) and due to the limitated nature of the free tier, if the site has not received any traffic for a set amount of time it will go offline until receiving traffic again.
 In these cases it might take couple of minutes for the data to load up.
 This project is also reliant on the API's provided by [reaktor](https://www.reaktor.com).

 ## Monadikuikka Drone Surveillance